bwarelabs/tencent-hbase-setup/README.md

 ### the Infrastructure

-In this section, the infrastructure is provisioned, creating a default total of eight machines within Tencent Cloud.
+In this section, the infrastructure is provisioned, creating a default total of seven machines within Tencent Cloud.
 You can adjust various parameters for each machine category as detailed in the Inputs section.
-Before running Terraform, ensure that the providers.tf file contains the necessary credentials for your Tencent Cloud account.
+Before running Terraform, ensure that the *providers.tf* file contains the necessary credentials for your Tencent Cloud account.
 To bootstrap the new infrastructure, execute the following commands in sequence:

 ```
 terraform init